RyanHaskins/RyanHaskins-Website/README.md

 1 hour: To implement images on each page.
 This includes finding the images as i didn't want to use any images that were of me i decided to pull off some copyright free images from Pixabay.
 These images are references below.
 I added a div to each picture so i could make changes to each picture on its own.

 1 hour: It took me another hour to fill the pages with the right content and to style this.
-I covered everything on the site in divs so if i wasn’t happy with a picture i could change the div and it will change just that area.
+I covered everything on the site in divs so if i wasnâ€™t happy with a picture i could change the div and it will change just that area.

 30 minutes: After the content was put in it took me another 30 mins to check the content and all the styling was how I wanted it to be.